cyrusimap/cyrus-imapd/README.md

 Welcome
 =======

-This is the Cyrus IMAP Server, version series 3.0.x.
+This is the Cyrus IMAP Server, legacy version 3.0.

-No further development work will progress on anything older than version 2.3.
+The current stable series is 3.4.

-Versions 2.3 and 2.4 still receive security updates, but new features or non-security bugfixes are unlikely to be backported.
-Version 2.5 still receives security updates and non-security bugfixes.
-Version 3.0 is under active development.
+Versions 3.0 and 3.2 still receive security updates, and some non-security bug fixes.

 What is Cyrus
 =============